Are you in need of some winter weekend inspiration?

 If you’re looking to treat yourself this Yuletide and New Year, a winter weekend escape to Northumberland could be the perfect remedy for a case of the winter blues.

-Whether you’re local to the region or travelling from further afield, Northumberland’s ever-changing natural landscape always has something new to offer - with winter changing the face of this coastal county’s backdrop.
+Whether you’re local to the region or travelling from further afield, Northumberland’s ever-changing scenic landscape always has something new to offer - with winter changing the face of this coastal county’s backdrop.

 In winter, Northumberland’s dramatic landscape and bustling market towns take on a whole new look.
 From a crisp coastal walk to the hustle and bustle of our Christmas markets, Northumberland is the perfect place for a wonderful winter weekend.